 Joan’s plan is to start off small.
 She’ll drive down the East coast, stopping at campgrounds, visiting friends.
 She’ll test out her Ford Transit conversion van and see how she likes it.

 “I’m going to stay in state parks, national parks.
-I’m excited to try Walmart parking lots, that sounds like fun,” she said.
+I’m excited to try Walmart parking lots with my Ford Transit camper van, that sounds like fun,” she said.

 Then, once solar goes in next spring, the sky’s the limit.